rolanveroncruz/clm_main/README.md

 ### Jun 6, 2025 10:05am
 I can already perform logging in, and have solved the CORS problem using a preflight middleware.
-Now need to work on querying websites for their certs, storing these in the database, and allowing querying.
+Now need to work on querying websites for their certs, storing these in the database, and allowing querying the db via http.

 ### Jun 10, 2025 12:52pm